-Whether you have a community building needing immediate repair, a major equipment replacement coming up or you've recently retrofitted a building and are thinking about your next steps, we can help you find the right starting point to help you achieve your environmental, economic and social goals.

-The following funding is available through CBR.
+Maybe you have a community building that needs immediate repair or a major equipment replacement coming up.
+Or perhaps you've recently retrofitted a building and are thinking about your next steps.
+We can help you find the right starting point to help you achieve your environmental, economic and social goals.
+Table 1 describes the funding that's available through CBR.

-Table 1: Available funding Funding Details Community building monitoring and analysis grant Grant for up to 80% of eligible costs Up to \$25,000 Only one project of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
-Community building recommissioning grant Grant for up to 60% of eligible costs Up to \$55,000 Only one project of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
+Table 1: Types of funding available Funding Details Community Building Monitoring and Analysis grant grant for up to 80% of eligible costs up to \$25,000 only one project of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
+Community Building Recommissioning grant grant for up to 60% of eligible costs up to \$55,000 only one project of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.

-Funding Details GHG reduction pathway feasibility studies Grant for up to 80% of eligible costs Up to \$65,000 for a single building Up to \$200,000 per portfolio of buildings (the average per building must not exceed \$65,000) Only one feasibility study of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
-GHG impact retrofit capital projects • Combined grant and loan for up to 80% of eligible costs • Maximum of \$5 million per project.
-Up to 25% as a grant and the remainder as a loan • See the note below on the number of capital projects eligible for CBR funding.
-GHG reduction pathway retrofit capital projects Combined grant and loan for up to 80% of eligible costs • Maximum of \$5 million per project.
-Up to 25% as a grant and the remainder as a loan • See the note below on the number of capital projects eligible for CBR funding.
+Funding Details GHG Reduction Pathway Feasibility Studies grant for up to 80% of eligible costs up to \$65,000 for a single building up to \$200,000 for a portfolio of buildings (the average per building must not exceed \$65,000) only one feasibility study of this type is eligible for funding within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
+GHG Impact Retrofit Capital Projects combined grant and loan for up to 80% of eligible costs maximum of \$5 million per project.
+Up to 25% as a grant and the remainder as a loan see the note below on the number of capital projects eligible for CBR funding.
+GHG Reduction Pathway Retrofit Capital Projects Combined grant and loan for up to 80% of eligible costs Maximum of \$5 million per project.
+Up to 25% as a grant and the remainder as a loan See the note below on the number of capital projects eligible for CBR funding.

-Note: Applicants may receive funding for only one of the following types of capital projects within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization.
-In other words, you may apply for funding for a GHG impact retrofit capital project or a GHG reduction pathway retrofit capital project, but not both.
+Note: Applicants may receive funding for only one of the following types of capital projects within an individual municipality regardless of whether the included building or buildings are owned by the municipality or a not-for-profit organization (in other words, you may apply for funding for a GHG Impact Retrofit Capital Project or a GHG Reduction Pathway Retrofit Capital Project, but not both):

-- GHG impact retrofit capital project: If you apply for funding for this type of capital project, only one project is eligible for funding. - GHG reduction pathway retrofit capital project: If you apply for funding for this type of capital project, there are no limits on the number of projects eligible for funding, provided all projects are part of the same GHG reduction pathway (in the Eligibility section, see GHG Reduction Pathway Feasibility Studies).
+- GHG Impact Retrofit Capital Project: If you apply for funding for this type of capital project, only one project is eligible for funding. - GHG Reduction Pathway Retrofit Capital Project: If you apply for funding for this type of capital project, there are no limits on the number of projects eligible for funding, provided all projects are part of the same GHG reduction pathway (see "GHG Reduction Pathway Feasibility Studies" in the Eligibility section).

-Capital projects - budgets and financing
+Capital projects: budgets and financing